 That is quite a handful, right?

-Well, what about running a small business then?
+Well, what about running a small coaching or PT business then?
 By yourself?
 Gaaaaah! *head exploding smiley*

-If you’ve been working as a freelancer for a while, you are quite familiar with the many hats that you are required to wear.
+If you’ve been working as a coach for a while, you are quite familiar with the many hats that you are required to wear.

-And if you are just starting out as a freelancer or consultant – well, let’s just put it this way; you won’t have to worry too much about fixing your hair in the morning ‘cus it’ll be covered in a sh*tload of hats!
+And if you are just starting out as a coach or personal trainer – well, let’s just put it this way; you won’t have to worry too much about fixing your hair in the morning ‘cus it’ll be covered in a sh*tload of hats!

-The main problem for freelancers today is how to have the time to do everything.
-Let’s just focus on the part of acquiring new customers.
+The main problem for coaches today is how to find the time to do everything.

-There’s a well-known problem for freelancers and small business owners.
+There’s a well-known problem for coaches and personal trainers:

 When you have a lot of work, there’s no time to market yourself.
 But when the work starts getting slow, you need to start marketing yourself.
 But it takes quite a while before that marketing gives any result!